No Guessing. Your Rate. Your Loan. Designed for You.

 There is no such thing as a “one-size-fits-all” mortgage - that’s why you have options!
 Let’s discuss what 20-year mortgage rate options and loan types are available to you that best fit your financial goals.

 A 20-year fixed-rate mortgage is a less common home loan choice but comes with its advantages.
-A 20 year fixed rate loan guarantees your interest rate won’t fluctuate for the entire life of the loan.
+A 20-year fixed-rate loan guarantees your interest rate won’t fluctuate for the entire life of the loan.
 For borrowers who want a consistent, unchanging mortgage payment this is a great option.

 Adjustable (Variable) Rate Loan

-20 year adjustable, or, variable-rate mortgages are mortgages with interest rates that change periodically throughout the life of the loan.
+20-year adjustable, or, variable-rate mortgages are mortgages with interest rates that change periodically throughout the life of the loan.
 These interest fluctuations can be seen in yearly or monthly intervals.
 While your monthly payments may increase they can also potentially decrease, potentially saving you money (especially if you plan to pay off the loan within a few years).
 Adjustable-rate mortgages can be a great option for borrowers with a flexible monthly budget.

 Twenty-year conventional loans are private loans not backed by FHA or VA and often mirror the down payment and income requirements set out by Fannie Mae and Freddie Mac.
 Conventional loans are available as fixed or adjustable rates and typically only require a small down payment (as little as 3%), an attractive feature for buyers who may not have a large down payment available.
 Be aware that down payment requirements vary from lender to lender, as well as variations based on the borrower’s credit score and history.

-Twenty-year FHA loans are insured by the Federal Housing Authority and are more lenient than other loans in their credit and down payment requirements.
+20-year FHA loans are insured by the Federal Housing Authority and are more lenient than other loans in their credit and down payment requirements.
 First-time homebuyers and borrowers with a less than stellar credit history may find that an FHA loan is a good fit.

-Twenty-year VA loans are reserved for active-duty and veteran military members and backed by the federal government.
+20-year VA loans are reserved for active-duty and veteran military members and backed by the federal government.
 VA loans are easier to qualify for than regular loans, require no down payment or mortgage insurance.
 VA loans have exceptionally attractive terms that vary from lender to lender.

 A 20-year jumbo loan serves loan amounts totaling more than the loan limits set by Fannie Mae and Freddie Mac.
 Jumbo loans give borrowers the ability to finance a non-conforming loan.

-Twenty-year mortgage rates aren’t the best fit for everyone.
+20-year mortgage rates aren’t the best fit for everyone.
 That’s why Wyndham Capital offers loan terms to fit every financial story.
 Whether you’re purchasing your first home, want to save as much as possible or you’re not sure what type of mortgage is right for you, we can help.
 Contact Wyndham Capital Mortgage today and learn the advantages a modern mortgage has to offer.